jsiegenthaler/sendmailx/README.md

 ## Setting a TOTP (Time-limited One Time Passcode)
-The TOTP is generated using the current datetime and a secret PIN code.
+The TOTP is generated using the current datetime and a secret PIN code. the TOTP is valid only for a short period of time, defined in validityPeriod (seconds) in the config.json.

-## seedFormatString (in config.json)
+## seedFormatString
-The seedFormatString is used to format the current date and time into a multi-digit number, not easily recognizable as date and time.
+The seedFormatString (in config.json) is used to format the current date and time into a multi-digit number, not easily recognizable as date and time.
 This number is then used to in the TOTP code generation.

 Example:
 For a date ot 27.09.2025 13:29:30, a seedFormatString of yyyyMMddhhmmss produces a 14 digit number of 20250927132930.